Wilkinson Sword: Stainless steel razor blades

 In 1962, Wilkinson Sword introduced stainless steel razor blades.
 Soon the company's blades made rapid gains in market share because one blade, though somewhat more expensive, could be used for a week.
 The earlier carbon steel razor blades rusted quickly enough that many people used a new blade daily.

 Although Wilkinson gained a larger percentage of the market, the demand for razor blades declined to approximately 14% of its previous level.
 This introduction gave Wilkinson a significant market share.
 Previous market leaders responded by introducing their own stainless blades.
 The technology had been available for some time, but the market leaders such as Gillette, which held a patent on stainless blades, presumably knew that any gain for them in market share would be overwhelmed by the dramatic reduction in the size of the market.

 Merger with British Match

-In 1973, Wilkinson Sword merged with the British Match Corporation to form Wilkinson Match.
+In 1973, Wilkinson Sword merged with the British Match Corporation to form "Wilkinson Match".
 This was intended to create a stronger company, with a larger advertising budget that would enable the company to fight its American rival in the consumer shaving market, the Gillette Company, and its British subsidiary, also called Gillette.
 In this advertising war, Wilkinson Sword loudly touted its long and proud tradition of bladesmithing in its print and electronic media advertisements.
 That same year Wilkinson purchased the American pen and lighter company Scripto, Inc. in an attempt to diversify its holdings.

 Allegheny Ludlum Industries of Pittsburgh purchased Wilkinson Match in 1978.
 After becoming Allegheny International, Inc., the company filed for bankruptcy reorganization in 1987.
 Allegheny sold Wilkinson Match in 1986 to Swedish Match, which merged with Stora Group two years later.
-In 1989, Gillette helped finance a buyout of the Swedish Match consumer products division, which included Wilkinson Sword, by the Netherlands-based Eemland Holdings, giving Gillette a 22% stake in Eemland.
+In 1989, American corporation Gillette helped finance a buyout of the Swedish Match consumer products division, which included Wilkinson Sword, by the Netherlands-based Eemland Holdings, giving Gillette a 22% stake in Eemland.
 After Gillette was ordered by the European Community Commission in 1992 to sell its interest in Eemland, Eemland sold Wilkinson Sword to Warner-Lambert, owner of Schick razor brand forming Schick-Wilkinson Sword.
 The Schick name was used on its products in North America and Japan, and the Wilkinson Sword name in Europe.
 In 2000, Pfizer acquired Warner-Lambert and three-years later, divested the Wilkinson component.

 Most of the former Bryant and May operations of Wilkinson Match were closed or sold in the late 1970s and early 1980s, including the Bryant and May factories in Bow and Melbourne.
 The home and gardening tools division was sold to Fiskars in 1988.